kartoza/gsh_benchmarker/README.md

 - **gum** - Beautiful interactive TUI components for menus and prompts
 - **rich** - Stunning Python terminal interfaces with progress bars and tables
 - **chafa** - Display PNG/JPEG images in terminal with symbol rendering
+- **fim** - Display PNG/JPEG images in terminal with symbol rendering
 - **ImageMagick** - Image processing for map previews and format conversion

 ## 📁 File Structure